TomFinley/TomFinley.github.io/blog/_posts/2021-11-24-move-eve-on-disk.md

 ---
-title:  "Move EVE on Disk on Windows"
+title:  "Move Steam Installed EVE on Disk on Windows"
 ---
 Steam *generally* makes it pretty easy to move games from one location to another.
 However, the story is a bit different for games that come with their